Pratincole: Description

-Their most unusual feature for birds classed as waders is that they typically hunt their insect prey on the wing like swallows, although they can also feed on the ground.
+Their most unusual feature is that they typically hunt their insect prey on the wing like swallows, although they will also feed on the ground, running to pick up insects.
 Their short bills are an adaptation to aerial feeding.

 Their flight is fast and graceful like a swallow or a tern, with many twists and turns to pursue their prey.
 They are most active at dawn and dusk, resting in the warmest part of the day.

 Like the coursers, the pratincoles are found in warmer parts of the Old World, from southern Europe and Africa east through Asia to Australia.
-Species breeding in temperate regions are long-distance migrants.
+Species breeding in warm temperate regions are long-distance migrants.

 Their two to four eggs are laid on the ground in a bare scrape.

 The downy pratincole chicks are able to run as soon as they are hatched.

-The Australian pratincole, the only species not in the genus Glareola, is more terrestrial than the other pratincoles, and may be intermediate between this group and the coursers.